 Personal preference and the factors mentioned will ultimately dictate whether you blanket your horse, but once committed to blanketing, you can’t just leave him and his pretty rug be—it’s important to check the horse and his blankets and revisit the regime regularly.

-“There’s a lot of variability in deciding whether to blanket, but one thing we really try to enforce is the importance of daily maintenance,” says Krishona Martinson, PhD, University of Minnesota equine extension specialist.
+“There’s a lot of variability in deciding whether to blanket, but one thing we really try to enforce is the importance of daily maintenance,” says Krishona Martinson, PhD, University of Minnesota professor-equine specialist and extension program leader.
 “If you put a blanket on and never take it off until spring, you could find a horse that’s morbidly obese or a rack of bones.”

 To that end, she advocates the practice of assessing body condition weekly to stay on top of weight changes.